GMTSE/ProjetsJavaMaterial/JavaByComparisonSumUp.md

     * Example tools: Jenkins, Travis CI (cloud), Codacity (cloud)
 71. Prepare for and Deliver Into Production:
     * You MUST be able to respond to the question:
- /How long does it take you to put a change of a single line of code into production?/
+      _How long does it take you to put a change of a single line of code into production?_
     * Most CI tools will also provide means to automatically deploy
     * Prepare by collecting&monitoring debugging information: logs, metrics, dashboards, and alerts
-    * Example tools: ELk-Stack, Graylog
+    * Example tools: ELK-Stack, Graylog
     * Monitor Exceptions
     * Example tools: Airbrake (back end), Sentry (front end)
 72. Favor Logging Over Console Output